 I made a few more suggestions with little effect.
-About the only thing I could get out of Stallman was a concession that the e-book's copyright restrict all forms of file sharing to "noncommercial redistribution."
+About the only thing I could get out of Stallman was a concession [RMS: i.e., a further compromise] that the e-book's [license] restrict all forms of file sharing to "noncommercial redistribution."

-Before I signed off, Stallman suggested I tell the publisher that I'd promised Stallman that the work would be free.
-I told Stallman I couldn't agree to that statement but that I did view the book as unfinishable without his cooperation.
+Before I signed off, Stallman suggested I tell the publisher that I'd promised Stallman that the work would be [freely sharable].
+I told Stallman I couldn't agree to that statement [RMS: though it was true, since he had accepted my conditions at the outset] but that I did view the book as unfinishable without his cooperation.
 Seemingly satisfied, Stallman hung up with his usual sign-off line: "Happy hacking."